-Note that the original temple was built in 3rd century BC and destroyed by an earthquake in the 17th century.
+Note that the original temple was built in the 3rd century BC and destroyed by an earthquake in the 17th century.
 However, it was rebuilt in the 1970s using most of the original stones!
-The temple stands on the hill with vineyards surrounded by beautiful mountain gorge from three sides.
+The temple stands on the hill with vineyards surrounded by a beautiful mountain gorge on three sides.
 Like many other Armenian tourist attractions, The Garni temple is a point of interest by itself, but also because of its amazing surroundings, usually beautiful mountain ranges and impressive gorges!

 7. Visit the UNESCO World Heritage Geghard Monastery

-According to UNESCO themselves, Geghard monastery contains several “churches and tombs, most of them cut into the rock, which illustrates the very peak of Armenian medieval architecture.
+According to UNESCO themselves, Geghard Monastery contains several “churches and tombs, most of them cut into the rock, which illustrates the very peak of Armenian medieval architecture.
 The complex of medieval buildings is set into a landscape of great natural beauty, surrounded by towering cliffs at the entrance to the Azat Valley“.